NOiCCOMMAND

 Not revenue.
 Margin.
 The real cost including clinician time, overhead allocation, administrative handling, and acquisition cost.
 If you have to say "I would need to look that up" or "it is probably around X," you are running the business on intuition instead of information.
 Every pricing decision, hiring decision, and growth investment you make is based on a number you do not actually have.
 That is a finance infrastructure problem.

-If you have a unit economics model that is updated monthly and can answer this in 60 seconds.
-This is probably not your primary constraint.
+If you have a unit economics model that is updated monthly and can answer this in 60 seconds, this is probably not your primary constraint.

 Question 03